 Grants made through The Alec Prentice Sewell Gift aim to improve the opportunities available for disadvantaged children and lay the foundations for future positive health, social and educational outcomes.

 The common thread of the grants is that they support education and encourage an interest in the environment, or the arts and literature, to create opportunities for personal development and assist children to overcome barriers that may limit their achievement.

-The largest grant made through the Alec Prentice Sewell Gift to date is $500,000 to Centennial Parklands Foundation to build The Ian Potter Children’s Wild Play Garden in Centennial Park.
-This will be the first children’s garden in Sydney, and will encourage children to engage in nature-based play and connect with the natural environment.
-The garden will be connected to Centennial Parkland’s education facilities.
-The Foundation awarded a total of $1.5m in support of this project with funding also coming from the Foundation’s Education program and through a 50th Anniversary Commemorative grant.
+The largest grant made through the Alec Prentice Sewell Gift to date is $500,000 over three years to Centennial Parklands Foundation to build The Ian Potter Children’s Wild Play Garden in Centennial Park in 2015.
+This purpose of this garden is to encourage children to engage with the environment through nature play.

-Direct grant applications cannot be made to The Alec Prentice Sewell Gift, grants are made via other program areas and generally only 1 or 2 grants are awarded annually.
+Direct grant applications cannot be made to The Alec Prentice Sewell Gift, grants are made via other program areas and generally, only one or two grants are awarded annually.

 Please also refer to the Funding Principles for further information.